We are committed to protecting and respecting your privacy. This policy (together with our Terms of Website Use

 DISCLOSURE OF YOUR INFORMATION

-LBT may share your personal information with any member of its group, which means its subsidiaries, its ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.
+LBT may share your personal information with any member of its group, which means its subsidiaries, its ultimate holding company and the holding company's subsidiaries, as defined in section 1159 of the UK Companies Act 2006.

 LBT may share your information with third parties including:

-Business partners, suppliers and sub-contractors for the performance of any contract LBT enters into with them or you;
+Business partners, suppliers and sub-contractors for the performance of any contract LBT enters into with you;

 Its professional advisors;

-Analytics and search engine providers that assist LBT in the improvement and optimisation of the Website.
+Analytics and search engine providers that assist us in the improvement and optimisation of the Website.

 LBT may disclose your personal information to third parties:

-In the event that LBT sells or buys any business or assets, in which case LBT may disclose your personal data to the prospective seller or buyer of such business or assets;
+In the event that LBT sells or buys any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets;

 If LBT or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets;